akashmaji946/CPPBootcamp/README.md

 - 👀 This 6-week long premium C++ course is brought to you by "INSPIRE CLUB, MANIT, BHOPAL"
 - 🌱 You will find all the course administravia here.
 - 💞️ We are looking forward to help you learn C++ :)
-- 📫 Join telegram group for updates and doubts: Click => [Telegram Group](https://t.me/joinchat/lWrp4XgOmfo3NjRl "INSPIRE C++ TELEGRAM GROUP")
+- 📫 Join WhatsApp Group for updates and doubts: Click => [WhatsApp Group](https://chat.whatsapp.com/CmHRJEeGbxn9ur3TU959r1 "INSPIRE C++ WHATASAPP GROUP")

 ## Unit Test 1 (Inspire C++ Premium Course) Result: